peterjunpark/y/README.md

 A Twitter clone that supports text posts, comments, user profiles, follows, threads, bookmarks, and likes.

+I built Y as an exercise to get comfortable using Next.js' new, hyped features at the time: the stable release of the App router with Server Actions.

 ### Built with

-These are the main technologies used to build Crosswordfish.
-Have a look at the `package.json` file for a full list of dependencies.
+These are the main technologies used to build Y.

 * [React](https://react.dev)
 * [Next.js 13 (App router)](https://nextjs.org)